mdvy/Yandex-translate-api-test/README.md

-Testing translation API from Yandex
+Testing translation API from Yandex, using Spring Security 6